jellocode/learn-chess-openings/to-do.md

 - play as
 - highlight next moves according to dataset
 - allow user input
+- use user input as testing data - unsupervised

 create model that is grandmaster at one opening - get all famous grandmaster and chess player moves on that specific opening using database